anBertoli/simple-strings/docs/api.md

 ### ss_prepend_str
 Prepend the ss string `s1` to another ss string `s2`.
 The `s1` string is appended to `s2`, eventually growing the allocated space of `s2`.
-Both strings are still valid after the function call and must be freed separately.
 The string `s2` is modified in-place.
 Basically, it is a shorthand for `ss_prepend_raw_len(s1->buf, s2, s1->len)` (see that function to have more info about the concat mechanism).

-Returns the string `s2` prepended with the C string `s1` if case of success or NULL if eventual reallocations fail.
+Returns `err_none` (zero) in case of success or an error if any reallocation fails.
 In case of failure both strings are still valid and must be freed after use.

 ```c
 ss_err ss_prepend_str(ss s1, ss s2);